-Turn It In is a software package that provides an "anti-plagiarism/anti-cheating" service for checking documents, and a grading system for enhancing feedback to students on written assignments.
-Faculty members at SUNY Downstate may opt to utilize this software.
+Safe Assign and other software packages such as Turn It In provide "anti-plagiarism/anti-cheating" service for checking documents, and a grading system for enhancing feedback to students on written assignments.
+Faculty members at SUNY Downstate may opt to utilize antiplagiarism anti-cheating software.
 Violations of academic integrity policies by students are subject to academic integrity procedures and sanctions, and/or disciplinary procedures and sanctions.